Q: Do I need to call to register before I attend a class?

 If you have concerns about a limiting physical condition don’t hesitate to call in advance for information.
 Also, please be sure to call if you want any clarification on directions to the studio as MapQuest and your GPS will misdirect you to Fountain Dr. The best time to call is weekday afternoons between 11:30 – 5:00P.

 Classes start on time and a first-time drop-in needs to arrive about 10 minutes early to fill out a registration form and speak with the instructor before the class begins.
-Only established students who hold a punch card or pass may slip into a class after its started.

 Q: Can I try a class before I purchase a pass or punch card?